InfinitePeripherals/QuantumSDK-Cordova/README.md

 * Download QuantumSDK.xcframework from Infinite Peripherals's developer portal https://developer.ipcmobile.com

 ## New Cordova app:
-1. Copy or replace latest QuantumSDK.xcframework to src/ios/ of the plugin
+1. Copy or replace latest QuantumSDK.xcframework to QuantumSDK-Cordova/src/ios/ of the downloaded plugin

 2. Create new app from command line: <br>
 ```